-But all across the country on St. Patrick's Day, bar owners, party planners, and revelers with some extra time will all be taking part in a dyeing ritual of their own.
-Drinking shamrock-colored beer has become as synonymous with St. Patrick's Day as pinching people who don't wear green, or calling your ex in the back of the pub on speakerphone after seven pints.
-And while the Irish have a tradition of dropping clovers in drinks for good luck (known as "downing the shamrock"), turning your brew bright green -- much like celebrating St. Patrick's Day, in general -- is a purely American move.
+Drinking shamrock-colored beer has become just as synonymous with St. Patrick's Day as pinching people who don't wear green, or clandestinely texting an ex in the back of the pub at 1am.
+And while the Irish have a tradition of dropping clovers in drinks for good luck (known as "downing the shamrock"), turning your brew bright green—much like celebrating St. Patrick's Day with excessive fervor—is a purely American move.

 In 1914, in New York City, a coroner's physician named Dr. Thomas Curtain took a break from the job to grab a pint on St. Paddy's Day at the Bronx's (now closed) Schnerer Club of Morrisania.
 While there, he used what was most likely a fabric or textile dye to turn the flow of beer green for a day—which, unsurprisingly, became a big hit with the swill-happy crowd.
 The event was even written about in the Evening Independent, shortly after.
 And obviously, the rest is boozy, emerald-tinged history.